Commsworld Lights First Inter City Fibre - Tech PR in Scotland

 The firm is also delivering on major ICT contracts (through CGI) with both City of Edinburgh Council and Scottish Borders Council.

-Tech PR in Scotland by Holyrood Partnership
+Tech PR in Scotland by Holyrood PR

 Long-term client Commsworld has seen its media reputation grow substantially since it started working with our Scottish PR agency.